 - 1. Explain core concepts for biological literacy including: biological structure-function relationships; pathways and transformations of energy and matter; interconnectedness and interactions of living systems. - 2.
 Demonstrate skills in effective use of quantitative data and qualitative data - Understand how mathematical tools can be used to describe complex living systems - Practice using quantitative and qualitative data to address biological problems - 3.
 Demonstrate how integrating across branches of Science can lead to greater insights into biological processes and Natural Resources Management - 4.
-Understand that other disciplines, including communication and social science, can inform our understanding of our natural environment. - 5.
-Demonstrate the ability to apply vector data model and raster data model to geographic landscapes and present their models using cartographic principles utilizing GIS. - 6.
-Demonstrate and articulate the development, implementation, and research findings of their own project.
+Understand that other disciplines, including communication and social science, can inform our understanding of biology - 5.
+Analyze the feedbacks between science and society - 6.
+Critically evaluate the impacts of discoveries and policies on society - 7.
+Demonstrate the ability to apply vector data model and raster data model to geographic landscapes and present their models using cartographic principles utilizing GIS.